 In the United States, racial disparities in birth outcomes continue to persist with income inequality being one of the key contributors.
 Structural interventions that reduce the racial-wealth gap are urgently needed and have the promise to narrow longstanding inequities.
 In a community-academic partnership, Expecting piloted the first pregnancy income supplement program in the US called the Abundant Birth Project (ABP).
-ABP provides unconditional cash supplements to Black and Pacific Islander mothers as a strategy to reduce preterm birth and improve economic outcomes for our communities.
+ABP provides unconditional cash supplements to communities experiencing disproportionately high rates of adverse outcomes as a strategy to reduce preterm birth and improve economic outcomes for our communities.
 ABP presents an opportunity to transform San Francisco into a city where all children have a healthy start at life.

 Mamas and Pregnant People